Integrate with custom checkout and payment iframe

 </script>

 2. In the HTML definition of the iframe, for the form_action, set the BillPro link from the checkout form_action.
-This will update the order in BillPro.
+This updates the order in BillPro using a very fast redirect (without loading the BillPro page) and then it redirects to your BillPro redirect URLs.

 <form action="{form_action}" class="paymentWidgets" data-brands="VISA MASTER"></form>